FAI-Solutions/open-webui-extensions/README.md

 ## 🤝 Contributing

 Want to request an extension or add your own one?
-- Open an issue with your idea / email
+- Open an issue with your idea (or just email)
 - Or submit a PR with a new folder following the same structure as `ollama-usage-monitor`